beele/homebridge-unifi-protect-camera-motion/README.md

 #### Camera configuration

 * Make sure each of your Unifi cameras has at least one RTSP stream enabled.
-  However, I suggest enabling all available qualities for the best user experience as the plugin will choose the most appropriate one based on the request coming from Homekit.
+  However, I suggest enabling all available qualities for the best user experience as the plugin will choose the most appropriate one based on the request coming from HomeKit.
   * To enable an RTSP stream: Login on the Protect web UI and go the settings of the camera and open the 'manage' tab
       Make sure all your cameras have the same port for the RTSP stream!
       For optimal results it is best to assign a static ip to your cameras
       ![Enable RTSP stream](resources/images/readme/enable_rtsp.jpg?raw=true "CloudKey Gen2 Plus")

-### How to add the cameras to your Homekit setup
+### How to add the cameras to your HomeKit setup

 As per 0.4.1 the enumerated cameras and accompanying switches/triggers will show up automatically, You don't need to add them in manually anymore!
 If you add your Homebridge instance to the Home app the cameras will automatically be there.